 Partying is not at its best during June and September.
-There are some sporadic appearances of famous djs but don’t expect the crazy party atmosphere of July and August.
-Bars in the island are still busy but not packed with people.
+There are some sporadic appearances of famous DJs but don’t expect the crazy party atmosphere of July and August.
+Bars on the island are still busy but not packed with people.

 Crowds during the Shoulder Season

-There are at least 30 to 40% less people on the island during June and September, compared to July and August.
-So, expect to find less people on the beaches, in the bars, clubs and restaurants.
+There are at least 30 to 40% fewer people on the island during June and September, compared to July and August.
+So, expect to find fewer people on the beaches, in bars, clubs, and restaurants.
 This might be a good or bad thing depending on your preferences.

 Chance of Bad Weather during the Shoulder Season